Ready or Not 2: Here I Come – And Here We Go!

 Newton matches Weaving step for step, her anger at her sister shading into furiously defending her whenever she can.
 She gives the role her all and it shows.
 Worth noting: Weaving and Newton do an excellent job of playing a grudging love-hate relationship and have great chemistry.

 Gellar rarely has the opportunity these days to showcase her villainous side, but Ursula is a gem; darkly funny and grimly determined to kill Grace to perpetuate her family’s primacy, she clashes with and works alongside her brother, even as she realizes only one of them can be in charge.
-This part gives her the chance to remind us how good she is.
+This role gives her the chance to remind us how good she is.

 Big credit also goes to Matt Bettinelli-Olpin (co-writer and co-director), Tyler Gillett (co-director) and writers Guy Busick and R. Christopher Murphy, returning to expand on their original movie in clever, seamless ways.
 It’s not easy to build out an idea to make a solid sequel but these guys did it!